Auditable credit guidance as a system design problem

 2. Design: “Window Guidance as Code”

 The system is designed as a control layer, not a command center.
-It does three things, aiming to recover the constructive strength of historical guidance while making every rule explicit, auditable, and legally reviewable:
+It does three things:

 - Maps policy objectives (financial stability, climate, productivity, housing risk) into measurable targets.